DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish.md

 Father Petrovich also briefly expresses his regret for his younger sister, Baroness Lydia Petrovna, who has faced many challenges over the past several months and years, and shares his hopes that the Vallakovich family will find a sense of peace amidst their new circumstances.

 If the players return to Wachterhaus to obtain their promised compensation (if any), Lady Wachter provides it to them with gratitude.
+Their reward is as follows:

-The players are free to take up to thirty silvered crossbow bolts and four silvered spears, as well as up to two pairs of any piece of armor worth 100 gp or less, and up to one of any piece of armor worth 400 gp or less.
-(All of the weapons, ammunition, and armor were taken from an old armory whose location was lost for several years due to Izek’s chronic mismanagement.)
+* Up to thirty silvered crossbow bolts
+* Up to four silvered spears
+* Up to two sets of armor worth 100 gp or less
+* Up to one set of armor worth 400 gp or less
+* Enough raw silver to silver up to two additional weapons

+All of the weapons, ammunition, and armor were taken from an old armory whose location was lost for several years due to Izek’s chronic mismanagement.

 ***Milestone.*** Assassinating Izek completes a story milestone.
 When Lady Wachter takes power, award each player 1,250 XP.